apjanco/minicomp-guide/0-intro.md

-# What is "minimal computing" and what makes it a distinctive approach to web technologies?
+# What is "minimal computing" and what makes it a distinct approach to web technologies?

 There are many many ways to create a website.
 A Google search will probably lead you to WordPress, Wix or Squarespace.
 These services offer a quick and simple interface where you can focus on content and design without having to write code.